-Fig. 14 shows the (Cousins) I-band luminosity within $R{500,\,\mathrm{hse}}$ as a function of $M{500,\,\mathrm{hse}}$ .
+Figure 14 shows the (Cousins) I-band luminosity within $R{500,hse}$ as a function of $M{500,hse}$.
 Each point corresponds to a single simulated or observed object.
 The predicted luminosity-mass relation matches the observations very well.
 As the I-band luminosity is a proxy for stellar mass and the simulations were calibrated to the observed GSMF, this may at first sight not be surprising.
 However, the high-mass tail of the GSMF was not calibrated to any observations, because the test simulations were too small to contain such rare objects.
-Moreover, here we plot the total luminosity within $R{500}$ , a radius that exceeds the aperture used for the GSMF by more than an order of magnitude.
-Hence, the results shown here include contributions from satellites and the ICL, both for the observations and simulations.
+Moreover, here we plot the total luminosity within R{500} , a radius that exceeds the aperture used for the GSMF by more than an order of magnitude.
+Hence, the results shown here include contributions from satellites and the intracluster light, both for the observations and simulations.

-Fig. 15 shows the gas mass fraction, $M{\rm gas,500,\,hse}/M{\rm 500,\,hse}$ as a function of mass $M{\rm 500,\,hse}$ .
+Figure 15 shows the gas mass fraction, $M{\rm gas,500,hse}/M{\rm 500,hse}$ as a function of mass $M{\rm 500,hse}$.
 Because the gas mass is derived from the (virtual) X-ray data, it only correctly accounts for gas that has a temperature similar to that of the gas that dominates the X-ray emission.
-For the reference model the gas mass inferred from X-ray observations, under the assumption of hydrostatic
+For the reference model the gas mass inferred from X-ray observations, under the assumption of hydrostatic equilibrium, is about 0.2 dex higher than observed, except perhaps for the two most massive objects.